Tune's TD throw completes Houston's rally past La-Lafayette

 SHREVEPORT, La. – Clayton Tune connected with Nathaniel Dell for a 12-yard touchdown with 20 seconds remaining, and Houston rallied from a 13-point deficit to beat Louisiana-Lafayette 23-16 in the Independence Bowl on Friday.

-The TD pass was Tune's third of the game and 40th of the season, tying him with Western Kentucky's Austin Reed for the most in the nation.
-Before the winning throw, he completed a 41-yard pass to KeSean Carter on third-and-30 to move Houston into Ragin' Cajuns territory.
+The TD pass was Tune's third of the game and 40th of the season, tying the senior with Western Kentucky's Austin Reed for the most in the nation.
+Before the winning throw, he completed a 41-yard pass to KeSean Carter on first-and-30 to move Houston into Ragin' Cajuns territory.

+Dell, a junior who plans to enter the NFL draft, had two touchdown catches, pushing his total to a nation-best 17 this season.

 The Cougars (8-5) never led until that late touchdown as Tune heated up amid unseasonably cold temperatures in northwest Louisiana.
 It was 25 degrees at kickoff, with a wind chill of 12 degrees.